IRS-Cybersec/ctfdump/STACK the Flags 2020/Chomusuke/cloud/leaking-bucket/README.md

 $ crc32 "STACK the Flags Consent and Indemnity Form.docx"
 e2275601
 ```

+_(we opted not to use `govtech-csg{` as our plaintext, because it seems like the KPA runs faster with a larger plaintext)_

 Hence, we could use this file as our known plaintext and perform the attack.
 A well-known tool to perform such an attack is [`PkCrack`](https://www.unix-ag.uni-kl.de/~conrad/krypto/pkcrack.html), but this was the first time we had ever used it.
 Unfortunately, the executables were waaaaay too old and Windows could not run them: